Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

 \subsection{Run time and memory}

 We matched 1,000 randomly generated samples with each matching method for sample sizes ranging from 100 units to 100 million units.
-Figure \ref{fig:complexity} presents the computational resources used by each implementation as a function of sample size (see Table \ref{tab:complexity} in the supplementary materials for more details).
+Figure \ref{fig:complexity} presents the computational resources used by each implementation as a function of sample size.
 Average runtimes are presented in the first three panels, and memory usage is presented in the subsequent three panels.
 The results are split into several panels with different scales due to the large differences in performance.
+Table \ref{tab:complexity} in the supplementary materials provides additional details.

 Panels A and D present results for samples with up to 50,000 units.
 For small sample sizes, all implementations perform well.
 However, as the sample grows, the \texttt{optmatch} package struggles both with respect to runtime and memory.
-Already with 10,000 units, optimal 1:1-matching takes more than 25 minutes to terminate on average, and with sample sizes over 40,000 units, the package allocates more than 40 gigabytes of memory.
-The implementations in \texttt{optmatch} are the only ones that derives optimal solutions, but this comes at a large computational cost; the other packages terminate close to instantly with negligible memory use for these sample sizes.\footnote{The \texttt{optmatch} package translates matching problems into network flow problems.
-This admits optimal solutions to 1:1-, 1:k- and full matching problems using a single algorithm.
-However, in the 1:1-matching case, the matching problem is a minimum cost independent edge set problem.
-We expect a sizable decrease in runtime with an implementation specifically targeted to derive 1:1-matchings using, e.g., the Hungarian algorithm \citep{Kuhn1955}.
-To the best of our knowledge, no such implementation exists for R.}
+Already with 10,000 units, optimal nearest neighbor matching takes more than 25 minutes to terminate on average, and with sample sizes over 40,000 units, the package allocates more than 40 gigabytes of memory.
+The implementations in \texttt{optmatch} are the only ones that derives optimal solutions, but this comes at a large computational cost.
+The other packages terminate close to instantly with negligible memory use for these sample sizes.

-Results for samples with up to 500,000 units are presented in Panels B and E. Implementations from the \texttt{scclust} package still terminates virtually instantly with negligible memory use.
+Results for samples with up to 500,000 units are presented in Panels B and E. Implementations from the \texttt{quickmatch} package still terminates virtually instantly with negligible memory use.
 The \texttt{Matching} package terminates quickly for samples with less than 200,000 units, but its runtime increases after that.
 More than 30 minutes are required for samples larger than about 300,000 units.
 Memory use is, however, still negligible.
-The generalized full matching algorithm uses a version of matching with replacement as a subroutine in its first two steps.
-Subsequently, it is possible to construct an implementation of matching with replacement with strictly lower computational requirements than generalized full matching.
-The \texttt{Matching} package implements additional functionality beyond the standard formulation studied here, which explains why its implementation is slower.
-Matching without replacement is, however, not necessarily faster than our algorithm since the search index needs to be updated after each match in that case.